 It’s surprisingly easy for accident damages to outpace insurance coverage.
 Medical costs, property repairs, and non-economic damages add up fast, especially in a high-value accident claim involving catastrophic injuries.

 The National Safety Council estimates the average economic cost of a crash with disabling injuries at more than $100,000.
 This figure doesn’t include pain and suffering or loss of future earnings, which can multiply the value of the claim.
-If your coverage caps at $50,000 or $100,000, there’s a huge gap between what the insurer pays and what’s owed, a clear example of why understanding your insurance coverage in Florida is essential to avoiding substantial out-of-pocket financial exposure.
+If your coverage caps at $50,000 or $100,000, there may be a large gap between payments and what you owe.
+This shows why understanding your Florida insurance coverage is essential to avoid major out-of-pocket costs.

 Imagine a multi-vehicle collision where several people are hurt.
-Even if you have what seems like “good” coverage, payouts can be divided among multiple claimants, leaving you personally responsible for tens or hundreds of thousands of dollars.
+Even if you have “good” coverage, payouts may be split among many claimants.
+You could still owe tens or hundreds of thousands of dollars.

 How Does Florida’s No-Fault Insurance Affect This?

 Florida operates under a no-fault insurance system, governed by Florida Statutes § 627.736.
 Each driver’s Personal Injury Protection (PIP) coverage pays for their own medical bills and lost wages, up to $10,000, regardless of fault.
-PIP pays 80% of reasonable medical expenses and 60% of lost income, but the cap means serious injuries will exceed that amount almost instantly, highlighting the limitations and importance of fully understanding your insurance coverage in Florida.
+PIP pays 80% of reasonable medical costs and 60% of lost income.
+But the cap means serious injuries can exceed it very fast.
+This shows PIP limits in Florida and why you should know your coverage.

-Once the PIP threshold is met, injured parties can pursue additional compensation if they meet the “serious injury” criteria in § 627.737.
+After an injured party meets the PIP threshold, they can pursue additional compensation if they meet the “serious injury” criteria in § 627.737.
 That opens the door to liability claims, and that’s where exceeding insurance policy limits Florida becomes a major concern.

 Property damage is handled separately under Property Damage Liability (PDL) coverage.
 If you cause a crash that totals a newer vehicle, repair or replacement costs alone could exceed your PDL limit.